brndnmtthws/brndn-io/content/posts/being-malleable/index.md

 ## The Malleability Paradox

-Here's where it gets interesting: experience and malleability often have an inverse relationship in perception, but not necessarily in reality.
-The assumption many hiring managers make is that with more experience comes more rigidity—more "this is how we've always done it" thinking.
+A lot of hiring managers seem to assume that more experience means more rigidity, more "this is how we've always done it" thinking.

-This creates what I call the malleability paradox.
-The very experience that should make you more valuable can sometimes make you appear less valuable if it's perceived as making you less adaptable.
+The experience that should make you more valuable can get read as a liability if people assume it also made you less adaptable.
 This is particularly true in tech, where the half-life of technical knowledge can be measured in years, sometimes months.

-But this perception misses a crucial point: true experience isn't just accumulated knowledge—it's accumulated adaptation.
-Someone who has survived in tech for 15+ years has necessarily gone through multiple paradigm shifts, technology transitions, and methodology revolutions.
-That survival itself is evidence of malleability.
+What years in tech usually give you is practice adjusting.
+Someone who has stuck around for 15+ years has already lived through multiple paradigm shifts, technology transitions, and methodology revolutions.
+Usually they did not survive all that by being rigid.

 ## The Myths About Experienced Technologists

-Several myths perpetuate the idea that experienced technologists are less malleable:
+Some of the assumptions people make about older technologists are:

 **Myth 1: "They're stuck in outdated technologies."**
 The reality is that most long-term technologists have already pivoted multiple times in their careers.
 The person who started with COBOL likely moved to C++, then Java, and maybe now Python or Rust.
 They've demonstrated malleability repeatedly, yet this history of adaptation is often overlooked.